zkoss/keikai-blog/blog/_posts/2020-06-05-budget-merge.markdown

 If the data have been gathered in separate sheet and tables, sometime with duplicated entries, we need to be able to merge all of it into a simple easy-to-use table.

 This is where things usually get complicated.
-In the end, some usually will end-up copying and pasting row of data from the individual sheets to the summary table.
+In the end, some will usually end-up copying and pasting rows of data from the individual sheets to the summary table.

 # Real-world example

 Take for example budgeting.
-Even if your organization only has 4 departments, you will end up with for different budget sheets.
+Even if your organization only has four departments, you will end up with four different budget sheets.
 Some of them will have duplicated expenses between departments.
 For example, wages and salaries will be an item for any organizational units.
 Some of them will be unique for a specific team, such advertising being exclusive to the marketing department.
 And then some will be shared by only a few – but not all – of the teams, or even duplicated inside of a team’s sheet.

-On top of that, each sheet must be filled by a different team manager, which usually ends up with multiple copies of the same file being passed around through email.
+On top of that, each sheet must be filled by a different team manager, which usually ends up with multiple copies of the same file being passed around through emails.

 This all culminates with the last person in the chain receiving five versions of the same file, some containing old data, some incomplete and one of them inexplicably blank.
 It takes a lot of effort and a significant amount of time to take this wildly divergent dataset and make it exploitable.